Philadelphia Insurance Fraud Defense Attorney

 Insurance fraud is a term that is all-encompassing.
 It includes any form of fraudulent conduct surrounding an insurance policy and an attempted wrongful monetary gain therefrom.
 There are numerous types of insurance fraud because there are many kinds of insurance.

-Here are some of the most common forms of insurance fraud:
+Here are some of the most common forms of insurance fraud charges in Philadelphia:

 - The stolen car.
 This form of insurance fraud occurs where an owner either sells or destroys their own vehicle in order to take advantage of an insurance policy on their car.